ibacon-GmbH-Modelling/pyGUTSred/README.md

 For a basic usage see the script `example_run.py`, while for a more detailed view of all the main functionalities, look at the jupyter notebook `use_example.ipynb`

-(**NOTE**: the example script run under the assumption that they are placed in the same directory as the 3 source files)
+(**NOTE**: the example script runs under the assumption that they are placed in the same directory as the 3 source files)